The Common Language for Engineering

 81346-2: Classification

-ISO/IEC 81346-2 is a standard that provides an overall classification scheme for you to classify technical systems.
+IEC 81346-2 is a standard that provides an overall classification scheme consisting of letter codes, definitions, preferred term and examples.
+The framework is built on system classification methodologies in accordance with ISO 704 and ISO 22275.
+The standard include classification tables for all component systems, as well as construction complexes, construction entities and spaces.
 The classifications are realized by letter codes that help you instantly recognize what kind of system you’re working with to create a shared technical language.

 You classify your systems using up to three letter codes.
 For example, a one-letter code (main system) - “Wind turbine” - A1, a two-letter code (technical system) - “Drive chain” - JF1, and a three-letter code (component system) - “High speed axle” - WQA1.